MaineKuehn/usim/CONTRIBUTING.md

 ## Reporting a Bug

-Enabling precise and reliable simulations is our goal, and that means swatting every single bug.
+Enabling precise and reliable simulations is our goal, and that means chasing every single bug.
-However, there is only so much time in a day -
+However, there is so little time in a day -
 Please help us help you!

 * Avoid reporting issues that are already being worked on: